Full or Overflowing Cesspit?

 Cesspit Emptying & Cleaning

-At Kent Drainage, our team of experienced engineers can empty any size cesspit for both commercial and domestic customers, including agricultural properties.
+At KD Drainage, our team of experienced engineers can empty any size cesspit for both commercial and domestic customers, including agricultural properties.

 We will not be beaten on our price and offer regular, cesspit clearance plans at competitive prices.